caiyzik/Vortex/index.md

 ## Execute Pipelines

-The Execute stage consists of four execution units: an ALU pipeline with support for floating-point instructions, a Control-Status Register (CSR) unit, a GPU unit and the Load-Store unit.
+The Execute stage consists of four execution units: an ALU pipeline with support for floating-point instructions, a Control-Status Register (CSR) unit, a GPU unit, and the Load-Store unit.

 ### CSR
 RISC-V specifies control-status registers that are separate from the general purpose register file.
-Control-status registers can be used to store high-level information about the core such as cycle count and current status of the core.
-Each CSR has an associated privilege, each of which are defined by the RISC-V specification.
+Control-status registers can be used to store high-level information about the core, such as cycle count and current status of the core.
+Each CSR has an associated privilege, each of which is defined by the RISC-V specification.

 ### GPU
 The GPU unit handles the execution of the ```wspawn``` and ```tmc``` instructions by updating the active thread mask or the active warp mask reference in the warp dispatch stage.